Al-Asad Airbase

-It was the second largest US military airbase in Iraq during Operation Iraqi Freedom.
+It was the second-largest US military airbase in Iraq during Operation Iraqi Freedom.
 Until January 2010, it was the home of the II Marine Expeditionary Force/Multi-National Force West.
 Other major tenants have included the 3rd ID's 4th IBCT, 82nd Airborne Division Advise & Assist Brigade, 332nd Medical Brigade, 321st Sustainment Brigade, Vertical Onboard Delivery Detachment-1 (VOD-1), VAQ-141, Navy Customs Battalion Juliet, elements of the Iraqi Army's 7th Division, and the United States Air Force (USAF).

 On December 26, 2018, President Donald Trump and his wife Melania visited the soldiers stationed at the base.
-On November 23, 2019, Vice President Mike Pence and his wife Karen, visited the troops ahead of Thanksgiving.
-On January 8, 2020, the air base came under an Iranian ballistic missile attack in retaliation for the killing of Quds leader Qasem Soleimani in a U.S. drone strike a few days earlier.
+On November 23, 2019, Vice President Mike Pence and his wife Karen visited the troops ahead of Thanksgiving.
+On January 8, 2020, the air base came under an Iranian ballistic missile attack in retaliation for the killing of Quds Force leader Qasem Soleimani in a U.S. drone strike a few days earlier.

 Geography

 The sprawling base is located within the districts of Haditha and Hīt of the largely Sunni Al Anbar Governorate, about 100 mi west of Baghdad and 5 mi west of the village of Khan al-Baghdadi.

 The airbase is divided by Wādī al Asadī (وادي الاسدي), a wadi whose course passes through the oasis along the base's western edge and then continues eastward, emptying into the Euphrates River at Khan al Baghdadi.
 This oasis is locally referred to as "Abraham's Well".

 The ‘Ayn al Asad spring surfaces within the base and flows into the Wādī al Asadī.
 Geologically, the base resides in the Al-Ḥammād sector of the Syrian Desert, composed mostly of a rock and gravel steppe.